eloisezeng/eyesaver_website/README.md

-get position of mouse with pyautogui if mac is in  name, use mac pixel settings share settings check mark when posted, else server is down
+if mac is in  name, use mac pixel settings share settings check mark when posted, else server is down
-HELP!!! with pixels
 React Native
 instructions so user knows how to use the app rearrange buttons by dragging